distro-core-curated-mirrors/klish/docs/klish3.en.md

 ### COND

-> The functionality of the `COND` element has not yet been implemented.
+> The `COND` element is implemented in version 3.2.0.

 The `COND` element has a special purpose and is nested for elements `VIEW`, `COMMAND`, `PARAM`.
 The purpose of the element is to hide the element from the operator in the